Two words are anagrams of one another if their letters can be rearranged to form the other word.

-The first line will contain an integer, , representing the number of test cases.
+The first line will contain an integer, , the number of test cases.

 Test Case #02: You have to replace 'a' with 'b', which will generate "bb".

-Test Case #03: It is not possible for two strings of unequal length to be anagram for each other.
+Test Case #03: It is not possible for two strings of unequal length to be anagrams of one another.

-Test Case #04: We have to replace both the characters of first string ("mn") to make it anagram of other one.
+Test Case #04: We have to replace both the characters of first string ("mn") to make it an anagram of the other one.

-Test Case #05: and are already anagram to each other.
+Test Case #05: and are already anagrams of one another.